VHS Revival Boldly Goes Where No Bond Has Been Before

 For those of you who are familiar with VHS Revival’s James Bond coverage, you’ll know that I am something of a Moore apologist.
 I say this because many fans of the series cry foul over Roger’s eyebrow-raising antics and his decision to play Bond as a lover rather than a ruthless, Fleming-esque spy.
 I think part of this can be attributed to the changing times.
 Bond has been a part of the zeitgeist for so long that the character is constantly evolving to meet cultural and political trends as the series shifts and evolves in an attempt to stay relevant.
 Roger came after the civil rights movement, and in many ways Moore’s cosmopolitan, comparatively carefree loverman is a product of the times, which, along with his advancing years, is probably why many viewed his later efforts as irrelevant.
 Moore’s successor, Timothy Dalton, was far more attuned to the relatively stringent, Cold War ’80s, but Roger would stick it out for just a little longer.

-Moore would star in a further three instalments in 1981‘s For Your Eyes Only, 1983‘s Octopussy and 1985‘s A View to a Kill, the latter of which featuring a 58-year-old actor who was way past his sell-by-date.
-Initially, he wasn’t supposed to make it past 1977‘s The Spy Who Loved Me until Moonraker was rushed into production in order to cash-in on the popularity of the Star Wars, a franchise that would temporarily usurp Bond as cinema’s most beguiling attraction.
+Moore would star in a further three instalments in 1981‘s For Your Eyes Only, 1983‘s Octopussy and 1985‘s A View to a Kill, the latter featuring a 58-year-old actor who was way past his sell-by-date.
+Initially, he wasn’t supposed to make it past 1977‘s The Spy Who Loved Me until Moonraker was rushed into production in order to cash-in on the popularity of Star Wars, a franchise that would temporarily usurp Bond as cinema’s most beguiling attraction.
 In the end, a fourth appearance as the irrepressible 007 represented a financial cherry that was simply too sweet to squash, a decision that was justified after Moonraker became the highest grossing film worldwide in 1979.
-It perhaps comes as no surprise that the movie’s budget was more than the combined total of the first six EON instalments.
+It perhaps comes as no surprise that, at $34,000,000, the movie’s budget was more than the combined total of the first six EON instalments.
 Still, I can’t help but feel let down by the end of Moonraker.
 There are some fantastic moments, but my attention seems to wander once we arrive in space, regardless of how hard I attempt to persevere.

 There have been sillier moments (007’s swinging Tarzan impersonation in Octopussy immediately leaps to mind), but as a full feature Moonraker takes some beating.
 Don’t get me wrong, I’m all for Moore’s sillier side in small doses, but Moonraker‘s rushed production and ulterior motives make for a somewhat bloated and haphazard affair that takes things just a little too far.
-It has its share of wonderful moments too — this is Bond, after all — but on the whole I think it does more harm to Moore’s reputation than good, with a space-bound final act that feels at odds with both the rest of the film and the series at large, and in many ways it feels like two movies glued awkwardly together.
+It has its share of wonderful moments too — this is Bond, after all — but on the whole I think it does more harm to Moore’s reputation than good, with a space-bound final act that feels at odds with both the rest of the film and the series at large.
+In many ways it feels like two movies glued awkwardly together.
 I loathe to be negative about Bond, but there’s something about Moonraker that rubs me the wrong way, even if it does get off to a blistering start.

-The film’s opening, pre-credits scene is Bond at its absolute best, one that sees our seemingly limitless super spy thrown ruthlessly from a plane, before tussling with an airborne pilot and skydiving his way into a parachute.
+The film’s opening, pre-credits scene is Bond at its absolute best, our seemingly limitless super spy thrown ruthlessly from a plane, before tussling with an airborne pilot and skydiving his way into a parachute.
 Except for the usual actor close-ups, the sequence was shot in free fall using helmet-mounted cameras, each jump lasting approximately a minute in total.
-Of course, due to the insane process of capturing the two minutes of footage we see on screen, the entire sequence would be repeated 88 times and would take a period of five weeks to complete.
+Due to the insane process of capturing the two minutes of footage we see on screen, the entire sequence would be repeated 88 times and would take a period of five weeks to complete.
 Just imagine that in today’s CGI-heavy climate, it’s unthinkable, but boy is it worth it!
 Back in 1979, Bond was still the main attraction when it came to elaborate stunts, and this one is truly spectacular.
-Even the seeming demise of Jaws, suddenly cushioned by a circus tent, is just the right amount of silly, but that particular character will ultimately make the kind of transition that there is no coming back from.
+Even the seeming demise of Jaws, suddenly cushioned by a circus tent, is just the right amount of silly, but that particular character will ultimately make the kind of transition there is no coming back from.

-Drax is also distinctly evil.
+Drax is distinctly evil.
 If he’s not setting packs of wild dogs on helpless secretaries, he’s attempting to incinerate James and the unfortunately named Miss Goodhead (really?) beneath the blazing propulsion engines of a space shuttle, recalling those elaborate, doomed-to-failure plots to eradicate the world’s most fortunate MI6 agent.
-Drax would be the last quintessential Bond Villain until Christopher Walken’s wonderfully deranged turn as Nazi-experiment-gone-wrong Max Zorin in A View to a Kill six years later thanks to John Glen’s sobering hand as the series embraced the ’80s.
+Drax would be the last quintessential Bond Villain until Christopher Walken’s wonderfully deranged turn as Nazi-experiment-gone-wrong Max Zorin in A View to a Kill six years later thanks to John Glen’s sobering hand as the series embraced the 80s.
 Those movies offered a necessary toning down of the classic 007 formula for a maturing audience, particularly the superlative For Your Eyes Only, which proved a welcome antidote to Moonraker‘s oddball decadence, while also being a contender for Moore’s greatest ever performance as Bond, but Drax was a great note to go out on.

 Like all classic Bond, the movie also benefits from lavish locations and a series of top-notch action sequences beyond the opening airborne salvo.
-Particularly impressive is a cable car scene high above Rio de Janeiro, which sees James and Goodhead tussle with a returning Jaws with some death-defying stunts that almost spelt the end for real-life stuntman Richard Graydon, who actually slipped and narrowly evaded death during the kind of grandiose spectacle that the series would become synonymous with.
+Particularly impressive is a cable car scene high above Rio de Janeiro, one that sees James and Goodhead tussle with a returning Jaws with some death-defying stunts that almost spelt the end for real-life stuntman Richard Graydon, who actually slipped and narrowly evaded death during the kind of grandiose spectacle the series is synonymous with.
 Equally enthralling is a rip-roaring river chase in the Amazon and a fully-loaded speedboat with gadgets aplenty, though in reality the scene in question began on the North Fork of the St. Lucie River at Jupiter, north of Palm Beach on Florida’s east coast, and ended on the border of the Brazilian state of Paraná, the Argentine province of Misiones and Paraguay.

 Dr Holly Goodhead: [In reference to Jaws] You know him?